-GCI's booklets and articles on doctrine are absolute confusion with much ambiguity.
+GCI's booklets and articles on doctrine (which ramble on and on) are absolute confusion with much ambiguity.
 In addition, since individual members are allowed to hold "different doctrinal viewpoints" in GCI, there remain members and ministers, especially overseas, who continue to believe some of Herbert Armstrong's doctrines and are allowed to do so.

 Today Grace Communion International has endorsed New Age teachers and philosophies.
 They actually began doing this before they had even changed their name.
 Read: Letter to Worldwide Church of God, Philippines (On Apostasy --A Radical Proposal) and Grace Communion International - New Age and Ecumenical Connections.

 Updated by AJW

 Exit & Support Network™